-Issues Action Plans Progress / Status of Implementation Study Group.
-The 9th ARF ISM on MS also received a briefing on the outcomes of the 3rd Meeting of the CSCAP Study Group on Marine Environmental Protection.
-The 11th ARF ISM on NPD was briefed on the outcomes of the CSCAP Study Group on Non-Proliferation and Disarmament in the Asia Pacific held prior to the ISM on 7 April 2019.
-32. Encourage Track II organizations to enhance ARF's public profile and visibility.
-Section III action lines i mplemented: 5, pending: 13 · Total action lines imple mented: 45, pending: 29
+Issues Action Plans Progress / Status of Implementation Environmental Protection.
+The 11 th ARF ISM on NPD was briefed on the outcomes of the CSCAP Study Group on Non-Proliferation and Disarmament in the Asia Pacific held prior to the ISM on 7 April 2019.
+8.4 Encourage Track II organizations to enhance ARF's public profile and visibility.
+Section III action lines i implemented: 5, pending: 13 Total action lines imple mented: 46, pending: 28